A new study says 46% of us now regularly eat alone, but what about the Thanksgiving meal?

 Yea, what’s up with That...being ALONE for Thanksgiving??
-I’ve spent a few Christmases alone, because I was travelling or doing a consulting job and couldn’t get back.
+I’ve spent a few Christmases alone, because I was traveling or doing a consulting job and couldn’t get back.
 I even spent one New Year’s Eve, snuggled up by the fire with a small bottle of bubbly (probably NA cider) by myself.

 Eating alone.
 Hey, eating alone any other day is no big deal.
 I eat alone all the time.
 Most of us now do.
 In fact, a new Hartman Group study just revealed that almost half (46%) of all adult eating occasions are now solitary.
 And it’s not just snacking alone that’s driving the trend, 40% of all adult meals are now also eaten alone.

 There are lots of reasons for this, of course, including more working women, shorter lunch breaks, eating at your desk, snacks as meals, more single-parent households, fewer sit down family meals and meals, in general, less likely to be seen as traditional social occasions.

 But Thanksgiving dining alone, that’s a completely different matter, right?

 Well, it depends.
 It’s not just about being and/or eating alone, it really boils down to our attitudes around it.
 “Enjoying the holidays on your own is all about intention,” says Author Sasha Cagen, sharing insights from her book, Quirkyalone: A Manifesto for Uncompromising Romantics.
 “Spending time alone during a holiday, if you’re intentional about it, can be really meaningful and a beautiful experience,”she told the Huffington Post.